Custom Marketplace UI

 Why build a custom marketplace UI?

-The embedded marketplace allows you to easily embed a Prismatic's marketplace as an iframe in your app.
-Theming gives you some flexibility with the look and feel of the marketplace, and lets you match your app's branding colors and font.
+The embedded marketplace enables you to embed Prismatic's marketplace as an iframe in your application.
+Theming provides flexibility with the marketplace's appearance and allows you to match your application's branding colors and typography.

-But, you may want to customize the marketplace further.
-With a custom marketplace UI, you can query Prismatic's API for a list of available integrations and map that list to native UI elements within your app.
-You can present integrations as material cards, in a table, as a listview - any way you like.
+But, you may require further customization.
+With a custom marketplace UI, you can query Prismatic's API for available integrations and map them to native UI elements within your application.
+You can present integrations as material cards, in a table, as a listview - any format you prefer.

 A full example implementation of a custom UI is available on GitHub.